 Despite being the most visible use of freshwater, domestic demands for most countries are small relative to agricultural and industrial applications.
 Globally around 14 percent of withdrawals are used for municipal purposes.

-Municipal uses as a share of total water withdrawals across the world is shown in the chart below.
+Municipal uses as a share of total water withdrawals across the world is shown in the chart.
 The majority of countries use less than 30 percent of withdrawals for domestic purposes.

 The share of municipal water in some countries across Sub-Saharan Africa can be high as a result of very low demands for agricultural and industrial withdrawals.
 Domestic uses of water withdrawals can also dominate in some countries across Europe with high rainfall, such as the United Kingdom and Ireland where agricultural production is often largely rainfed and industrial output is low.

 As global population grows (increasing agricultural, industrial and domestic demands for water), and water demand increases, water stress and the risk of water scarcity is now a common concern.
 This is even more applicable for particular regions with lower water resources and/or larger population pressures.

 Water stress is defined based on the ratio of freshwater withdrawals to renewable freshwater resources.
 Water stress does not insinuate that a country has water shortages, but does give an indication of how close it maybe be to exceeding a water basin’s renewable resources.
 If water withdrawals exceed available resources (i.e. greater than 100 percent) then a country is either extracting beyond the rate at which aquifers can be replenished, or has very high levels of desalinisation water generation (the conversion of seawater to freshwater using osmosis processes).

 The chart shows the total internal renewable freshwater resources by region.